Monitor Azure AD break-glass accounts with Microsoft Sentinel

 Conditional Access configuration for AzureAD accounts is important.
 With Conditional Access you can protect easy accounts, block outdated protocols and create more security cases to protect corporate data.
 An important part of Conditional Access is the usage of break-glass accounts.
-In this blog post the way to monitor break-glass/ emergency accounts with Azure Sentinel.
+In this blog post the way to monitor break-glass/ emergency accounts with Microsoft Sentinel.

 What is a break-glass account?

 Emergency access accounts or break glass accounts are an important part of the recovery plan inside the corporate organization.
 These accounts are privileged and should only be used when the normal admin accounts can’t sign in.
 For example; issues with the ADConnect sync or Conditional Access lock-out.

 These accounts are important to help when you locking yourself out of access with Conditional Access policies, service outages, or federation services issues.

 Break-glass accounts have now MFA protection.
 In this case it is more and more important to protect and monitor the accounts for each event.

 In this blog the process to monitor break-glass accounts with Microsoft Sentinel based on the usage of an Analytic Rule.

 The emergency access accounts should not be associated with any individual user in the organization.
 Make sure that your accounts are not connected with any employee-supplied mobile phones, hardware tokens that travel with individual employees, or other employee-specific credentials.
 This precaution covers instances where an individual employee is unreachable when the credential is needed.
 Another important part is the usage of the cloud-only accounts that use the *.onmicrosoft.com domain and not federated or synchronized from an on-premises environment.

 NOTE: This blog is not explaining the best practices and steps for setting up the account with the best possible protection.
 For recommendations see: Manage emergency access admin accounts – Azure AD | Microsoft Docs